 (a) has the jurisdiction conferred on that office by this Act, and shall exercise that jurisdiction faithfully and impartially; and

-(b) has in the exercise of that jurisdiction the same protection and immunity as has the judge of the Liquor Licensing Court.
+(b) has in the exercise of that jurisdiction the same protection and immunity as has a member of the Commission.

+(3a) Subsection (3) does not limit the functions of the Director as a chief executive officer under the Public Sector Management Act 1994.

-(4) The Director shall expeditiously and informally determine applications and matters under this Act not subject to the jurisdiction of the Court, having regard to the requirements of justice but without regard to legal forms or solemnities, and may defer consideration or further consideration of any application or matter if it is necessary to obtain more information.
+(4) The Director is to determine applications and matters under this Act that are not subject to the jurisdiction of the Commission, and may defer consideration or further consideration of any application or matter if it is necessary to obtain more information.

 (5) The Director —